tttMelody/KAP-manual/en/driver/kyligence-odbc.en.md

 1. Microsoft Visual C++ 2015 Redistributable is embedded in the install package.
 During the installation of Kyligence ODBC Driver, it will be installed first.
 If Microsoft Visual C++ 2015 Redistributable is already installed on your machine, this step will be skipped during installation.

-2. Kyligence ODBC Driver woule connect to KAP's server, so make sure the KAP is running properly.
+2. Kyligence ODBC Driver would connect to KAP's server, so make sure the KAP is running properly.

 ## Installation
 1. If you have previously installed Kyligence ODBC driver, please uninstall it first.